-NOTE: When starting the unit in the "AUTO" mode and switching to "MANUAL", the ignition cycle must be allowed to begin prior to making the switch.
+NOTE: When starting the unit in "AUTO" mode and switching to "MANUAL": Once an ignition cycle has started, it will continue regardless of mode.
+Switching from "Auto" to "Manual" can be done as soon as the igniter light comes on.

-Igniter Switch to "MANUAL"

-Room Temperature Mode

-The fire will have to be lit with starting gel and a match, or started automatically, see "Starting First Fire" under the Automatic Start Up section.
-Turn to "Manual" position when the ignition cycle has started.
+Igniter Switch to "MANUAL" / Room Temperature Mode The fire will have to be lit with starting gel and a match, or started automatically, see "Automatic Operation" on Page 20.
+Turn to "Manual" position after the ignition cycle starts.